mecid/mecid.github.io/_posts/2019-06-19-building-forms-with-swiftui.md

 }
 ```

-As you can see we are wrapping our layout code inside the Form component.
-Form component uses grouped List to present every child inside the cell.
-By wrapping layout inside the Form, SwiftUI changes the visual appearance for every element.
-You can simply replace the Form with VStack to check the difference between them.
-Even Picker looks different.
-It uses a separated screen with List to show the items.
+As you can see we are wrapping our layout code inside the *Form* component. *Form* component uses grouped *List* to present every child inside the cell.
+By wrapping layout inside the *Form*, *SwiftUI* changes the visual appearance for every element.
+You can simply replace the *Form* with *VStack* to check the difference between them.
+Even *Picker* looks different.
+It uses a separated screen with *List* to show the items.
 We don't need to do something, and we have this behavior out of the box.
 This is where the real power of declarative programming is coming.
 Every component has different adaptive appearances, which we can easily change by wrapping it into another container.
 Here is the screenshot of the final result.

 ![Settings screen](/public/settings.jpg)

 #### Conclusion

-I enjoy how easy we can build apps with SwiftUI.
-You can use Form component for making complex Form layouts with a lot of sections and choices for data entry.
-I hope you love SwiftUI as much as me because I'm going to cover more SwiftUI topics soon.
+I enjoy how easy we can build apps with *SwiftUI*.
+You can use *Form* component for making complex Form layouts with a lot of sections and choices for data entry.
+I hope you love *SwiftUI* as much as me because I'm going to cover more *SwiftUI* topics soon.
 Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
 Thanks for reading and see you next week!